Install Devtron Freemium

 1. Go back to your Devtron Dashboard URL page and paste your license key under License Key field and click Activate.

-1. Devtron Enterprise License has been activated and now you can log in into Devtron Dashboard.
+1. Devtron Freemium will be activated, and you can log in to Devtron Dashboard.

 Facing Issues?